-Meeting Date: Submitted by: 30 May 2019 Dr. Pauline Alakija Agenda Item Title: Governance Committee Report - approval of committee appointments Action Requested: The following items The following item(s) The attached is for require approval by are of particular interest to information only.
-No Council See below for Choose an item.
-Feedback action is required. details of the is sought on this matter. recommendation.
-AGENDA ITEM DETAILS Recommendation The Governance Committee is recommending that Council approve the following (if applicable): items as discussed at the 3 April 2019 Governance Committee Meeting: 1.
-Appointment of Dr. Thomas Szabo as chair of the Medical Facility Accreditation Committee to replace Dr. Brian Muir who resigned to avoid a conflict of interest in regards to his new position with Alberta Health Services (see information in attachment 1).
-2. Appointment of Dr. Peter Miles as a new member of the Medical Facility Accreditation Committee (MFAC), given Dr. Szabo's appointment as chair.
-(See additional information in attachment 1) 3.
-Re-appointment of Dr. Don Yee and Dr. John Pasternak to the Complaint Review Committee and Hearing Tribunal (CRA/HT) list of regulated members.
+Submission to: Council Meeting Date: Submitted by: 30 May 2019 Dr. Pauline Alakija Agenda Item Title: Governance Committee Report - approval of committee appointments Action Requested: The following items require approval by Council See below for details of the recommendation.
+AGENDA ITEM DETAILS Recommendation (if applicable) : items as discussed at the 3 April 2019 Governance Committee Meeting: Appointment of Dr. Thomas Szabo as chair of the Medical Facility Accreditation Committee to replace Dr. Brian Muir who resigned to avoid a conflict of interest in regards to his new position with Alberta Health Services (see information in attachment 1).
+Appointment of Dr. Peter Miles as a new member of the Medical Facility Accreditation Committee (MFAC), given Dr. Szabo's appointment as chair.
+(See additional information in attachment 1) Re-appointment of Dr. Don Yee and Dr. John Pasternak to the Complaint Review Committee and Hearing Tribunal (CRA/HT) list of regulated members.
 (See attachment 2 for additional information).
 Background: As a standing committee of Council, the Governance Committee has reviewed and discussed the matters above at its meeting.
 Next Steps: Notifications will be given regarding the appointments to MFAC and the CRC/HT list.
 List of Attachments: 1.
-MFAC Appointments

-2. Complaint Review Committee/Hearing Tribunals List - Reappointments
+MFAC Appointments 2.
+Complaint Review Co ommittee/Hearing Tribunals List - Reappointments